thomas-xza/COMP16321_python_game/README.md

 all of them - 'feature creep'!

-##  Underlying Carnegie Mellon template - how it works
+##  Underlying Carnegie Mellon MVC template - how it works

 All CMU code is found within `game_solution.py` *only*.